dejanlevaja/email2pwd/README.md

     email2pwd.py -e emails.txt -s

-For example, if emails.txt contains email address like "john.smith@acme.lab", email2pwd will create a file named "john.smith@acme.lab.txt" with the following contents:
+For example, if emails.txt contains email address like "john.smith@acme.lab", email2pwd will create a file named "john.smith@acme.lab.txt" with the following contents (with line breaks of course):

 ACME